wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  The field from the json response which will used for showExtendedPagination.
+  The field from the json response which will used for `showExtendedPagination`.

 - **Default:** `totalNotFiltered`